mlphs/mlphs.github.io/_portfolio/project2.md

 In this example, we had two features: mass and diameter.
 In other machine learning problems, we might have more features.

+Based on what we've learned, let's do a quick exercise.
+You are running a company and you want to develop learning algorithms to address each of the two problems.
+**Problem 1:** You have a large inventory of identical items.
+You want to predict how many of those items will sell over the next three months.
+**Problem 2:** You'd like software to examine individual customer accounts, and for each account decide whether it has been hacked/compromised.

+Should you treat these as classification or regression problems?
+A) Treat both problems as classification problems
+B) Treat problem 1 as a classification problem and problem 2 as a regression problem
+C) Treat problem 1 as a regression problem and problem 2 as a classification problem
+D) Treat both problems as regression problems

+The correct answer is C.